"Evolution of a Black Girl..."

-Just Like You- A young mother in the projects shares her childhood dream of being like Shirley Chisholm and how that dream vanished into complacency that has affected her and her children.
+Just Like You- A young mother who feels stuck shares her childhood dream of being like Shirley Chisholm and how that dream vanished into complacency that has affected her and her children.

 First- Michelle Obama reveals her triumphant story of growing up in a one bedroom apartment to becoming the First Lady of the United States of America living in the White House.

-Black Girl- Culminates all the previous stories and challenges the audience to embrace their present and look forward to their future.
+Black Girl- Speaks of the significance of Vice President Kamala Harris' role in history and culminates all the previous stories and challenges the audience to embrace their present and look forward to their future.